 Absolutely NO honey before 1.
 This also applies to baked goods.
 Don't do it!
 Why?
 Because it contains clostridium botulinum spores, which can colonize in infants immature gut, which will lead to botulism.

-Why Should Sugar Be Limited (especially during the early years)
+Reasons to Limit Sugar (especially during the early years)

 - It contains too many calories without any nutritional benefit.
 Babies have TINY tummies so filling their bellies with sugary foods can leave very little room for wholesome foods, like fruits, veggies, and whole grains.
 This is especially concerning when they crowd out foods that provide essential nutrients, like iron and zinc, during this critical developmental stage.